FOREX-Euro to be 2013's top-performing major currency

 He said the euro, boosted recently by banks in the region repatriating funds to shore up their capital bases, tends to lose ground in the first few days of a new year.

-The latest Reuters poll published on Dec.
-4 showed strategists expect the euro to retreat to $1.27 in a year, while the dollar will rise to 108.0 yen.
-The poll was conducted before the latest Fed meeting, at which the U.S. central bank announced its first reduction in stimulus money.

-The Swiss franc hovered near a three-decade peak against the yen, fetching 117.90 yen.
+The Swiss franc hovered near a three-decade peak against the yen, fetching 117.90 yen <CHFJ PY=R>.
 The franc touched 119.17 yen on Friday, its highest since January 1983.

 C-View’s Chappell added: “We’re very much into year-end where individual currencies are flopping around a bit, predicated on year-end flows.”